nestycoder87/angular-test/test-ang/README.md

 # angular-test

-This is the full test project
+This is the full test project.

 # installation
 ```bash